pulumiverse/pulumi-concourse/docs/installation_configuration.md

 ## Installation

-The Concours provider is available as a package in Go
+The Concours provider is available as a package in yaml, typescript and JSON